nextgis/docs_ngcom/source/collector.rst

 4. Open "Project" tab and fill up "Starting screen" and "NextGIS Collector user credentials" fields.

-«Starting screen» describes a starting screen in a mobile app `NextGIS Collector`_: it could be a list of forms or a map.
+«Starting screen» describes a starting screen in the `NextGIS Collector`_ mobile app: it could be a list of forms or a map.

 `NextGIS Collector`_ mobile app of all data collection team participants will use "User name" and "Password" of «NextGIS Collector user credentials» to bring changes in your Web GIS layers in.

 .. note::
-    We advice to create a new user assigned only to `NextGIS Collector`_ mobile app for filling up «NextGIS Collector user credentials».
+    We advice to create a new user assigned only to the `NextGIS Collector`_ mobile app for filling up «NextGIS Collector user credentials».
 You need to give him permissions to read and write data for the layers in your Web GIS.
     It will allow you to provide a safety of your data during the process of data collection.

 .. important::
-    It is highly unrecommeneded to use for «NextGIS Collector user credentials» user data with administrator privileges, because in the case of loss or interception of this data malefactor will get an access to your Web GIS.
+    It is highly unrecommeneded to use for «NextGIS Collector user credentials» data of the user with administrator privileges, because in the case of loss or interception of this data malefactor will get an access to your Web GIS.

 .. figure:: _static/ngc-stages-009_eng.png
    :name: ngc-stages-009